-Trinamool Congress criticises its MP Mahua Moitra’s remarks about deity Kaali
+TMC criticises its MP Mahua Moitra for saying Kaali is a ‘meat-eating, alcohol-accepting goddess’

 Will seek legal remedies, says BJP

-Bharatiya Janata Party leader Suvendu Adhikari told India Today that that the Trinamool Congress always “insults the Hindu religion” and that the party would look for legal remedies.
+Bharatiya Janata Party leader Suvendu Adhikari told India Today that the Trinamool Congress always “insults the Hindu religion” and that the party would look for legal remedies.

-Adhikari also said that the BJP expects Chief Minister Mamata Banerjee to take action against Moitra the same way his party acted against Nupur Sharma, who had made disparaging remarks about Prophet Muhammad during a during a debate on Times Now television channel.
-On June 5, the BJP suspended Sharm after a diplomatic backlash from many Muslim-majority countries.
+Adhikari also said that the BJP expects Chief Minister Mamata Banerjee to take action against Moitra the same way his party acted against Nupur Sharma, who had made disparaging remarks about Prophet Muhammad during a debate on Times Now television channel.
+On June 5, the BJP suspended Sharma after a diplomatic backlash from many Muslim-majority countries.

+Adhikari, who is the Leader of Opposition in the Assembly, has given 10 days to the police to file a first information report against Moitra, The Indian Express reported.
+“If that does not happen, then I will move the court on the 11th day against Moitra,” he added.

 On Wednesday, West Bengal BJP chief Sukanta Majumdar also said that if the Trinamool Congress does not endorse Moitra’s comments, then the party should expel or suspend her for a few days, reported ANI.

-Amit Malviya, BJP’s in charge of National Information and Technology Department, said that the Trinamool Congress is “full of Hindu hating bigots”.
+The BJP’s Information Technology Cell head, Amit Malviya, said that the Trinamool Congress is “full of Hindu hating bigots”.
 Moitra’s comments, he said, had offended every devotee.